Oven baked bacon is so quick and saves you time from standing over a hot stove. Learn how to cook bacon in the oven in minutes.

 - Brunch- bacon, cheesy potatoes, biscuits and fruit.
 Yum!

 - Easy Bacon Biscuits – Homemade biscuits are so easy.
+Top your biscuit with bacon, egg and cheese as your are heading out the door.

 - Bacon Egg and Cheese Breakfast Casserole